How to watch Game of Thrones season 8, episode 4 this Sunday

 Your dimmer switches aren't working how you want: Here's what's going on

-Discuss: Game of Thrones season 8, episode 4: How to watch, leaks, recaps, avoiding spoilers and how to stream HBO without cable
+Discuss: Game of Thrones season 8, episode 4: Recaps, how to watch avoiding spoilers and how to stream HBO without cable

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.